-In order to assure the continuity of City services, it may be necessary for Department Directors to establish other operation hours for their departments.
+To ensure the continuity of city services, it may be necessary for Department Directors to establish other operating hours for their departments.
 Work hours and work shifts must be arranged to provide continuous service to the public.
 Employees are expected to cooperate when asked to work overtime or on a different schedule.
-Acceptance of work with the City constitutes the employee's acknowledgement that changing shifts of work schedules may be required and indicates that the employee will be available to do such work.
+Acceptance of work with the City constitutes the employee's acknowledgment that changing shifts of work schedules may be required and indicates that the employee will be available to do such work.